Bunsly/JobSpy/README.md

 | Venezuela            | Vietnam*     |            |                |

+## Notes
+* Indeed is the best scraper currently with no rate limiting.
-Glassdoor can only fetch 900 jobs from the endpoint we're using on a given search.
+* Glassdoor can only fetch 900 jobs from the endpoint we're using on a given search.
+* LinkedIn is the most restrictive and usually rate limits on around the 10th page
+* ZipRecruiter is okay but has a 5 second delay in between each page to avoid rate limiting.
 ## Frequently Asked Questions

 ---